VFUC/TastyConfig/README.md

 Further updates to the configuration are tagged with the app version as a prefix (e.g. `1.0.0-updated`) and are always checked against the original tag.

-## edit the current configuration
+## How to edit the current configuration
 edit [Configuration.swift](Sources/TastyConfig/Configuration.swift)

-## generate a config feed using the CLI
+## How to generate a config feed using the CLI

 #### Generate config